kmcginnes/SpicyTaco.Maybe/Readme.md

 No one likes NullReferenceExceptions.
 Let's change things.
 Let consumers of your code know when a return value might be empty.
 Force them to acknowledge a possible lack of value.

+My goal is to make `Maybe` as easy to use as possible, but also force the consuming code down the path of success.
+I'm doing this by not including _nice to have_ features such as implicit conversions, `.HasValue` or `.Value`, etc.

+## Usage

 When you're returning a value that might be null, follow this style:

 ```c#